Arfon (Senedd constituency)

 Arfon is a constituency of the Senedd.
 It was created for the former Assembly's 2007 election.
 It elects one Member of the Senedd by the first past the post method of election.
 Also, however, it is one of nine constituencies in the North Wales electoral region, which elects four additional members, in addition to nine constituency members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

-The constituency has the boundaries of the Arfon Westminster constituency, entirely within the preserved county of Gwynedd, which will come into use, also, for the 2010 United Kingdom general election.
+The constituency had the boundaries of the Arfon Westminster constituency prior to the 2023 review of Westminster constituencies, entirely within the preserved county of Gwynedd.
 The new constituency merged areas currently within the Caernarfon constituency and the Conwy constituency.
 The Caernarfon constituency was entirely within the preserved county of Gwynedd.
 The Conwy constituency was partly a Gwynedd constituency and partly within the preserved county of Clwyd.

 The North Wales region was created for the first Assembly election, in 1999.
 For the 2007 election, however, it had new boundaries.
 It includes the constituencies of Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Vale of Clwyd, Wrexham and Ynys Môn.